juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 #### Search-Based Matchmaking

+The most common and user validated ways of matchmaking is through a traditional search experience.
+The buyer let's the platform know what they're looking for and the platform returns a set of results.
+Filters allow the user to increase their match value by narrowing down using the criteria provided.

+{{< figure src="/img/alibaba-search-ux.jpg" title="Alibaba Search — One-to-many Matchmaking" >}}

+This approach has historically worked because it provides a level of options and discoverability to the buyer — the better the search algorithm, the higher the match value.
+However, there are use cases where the matchmaking experience is laser-focused on the ability to complete the task at hand and cost — discoverability and options take a back seat.

 We retrieve the information we need from Uber’s platform by telling the app where we want to go.
 Uber then returns a single result that solves the problem for us.

-{{< figure src="/img/uber-search-experience.png" title="Uber Search Experience" >}}
+{{< figure src="/img/uber-search-ux.png" title="Uber Search — One-to-one Matchmaking" >}}

-This one-to-one match experience, commonly seen in service exchange platforms, can be afforded by Uber due to the specificity of the value unit.

-Because product exchange platforms cover a large variety of use cases, these depend on a one-to-many search experience.
-Depending on the customization of a product (ready-made vs custom products), the search experience depends on filters to narrow down your search or include before searching.

-__(amazon search view)__
+This is a common matchmaking experience for service exchange platforms considering the broad use case is more focused on the ability to provide a reliable service based on the specifications provided.
+This use case gives the platform the ability to return a result with a high match value.

+As we make advances in machine learning and artificial intelligence, we'll rely more on high match-value search experiences allowing us to bypass the fatty offerings and get faster to the meaty parts of what we're searching for.

 #### Feed-Based Matchmaking